itaditya/MERN-demo/README.md

 ## To Start Local Server -
  1. Install heroku-cli
  2. Install nodemon with `npm i -g nodemon`
- 3. Run `npm i` to install the dependencies
+ 3. Run `npm i` to install the server-side dependencies
  4. Run `touch .env` then open it and fill it like the sample .env file.
  5. Run `npm start` and make sure the mongo instance is also running.
+ 6. Run `cd client ` in separate terminal to change into client directory.
+ 7. In client directory run `npm i` to install client-side dependencies.
+ 8. In client directory run `npm start `.
+ 9. Navigate to localhost:3000 in the browser.

 ## Sample .env file
 ```
 NODE_ENV=development